-As part of future planned improvements, Network Rail is committed to working towards World Wide Web Consortium (WC3) Web Content Accessibility Guidelines (WCAG) where reasonably practical to do so, and our website is partially compliant with AA standard already, and we are working towards being compliant with (WCAG 2.2) requirements.
+As part of future planned improvements, Network Rail is committed to working towards World Wide Web Consortium (WC3) Web Content Accessibility Guidelines (WCAG) where reasonably practical to do so, and our website is partially compliant with AA standard already.

 We are however always keen to base what we do and any improvements we make on direct feedback from our passengers, so if you find any problems or think we're not meeting the requirements of the accessibility regulations, please get in touch with us.
 Ways to do this are set out on the last page of this policy or contact us here.